burner-account/wails3-ng-ts/README.md

    This will start your application and enable hot-reloading for both frontend and backend changes.

-3. To build your application for production, use:
+2. To build your application for production, use:

    ```
    wails3 build
    ```

-   This will create a production-ready executable in the `build` directory.
+   This will create a production-ready executable in the `bin` directory.

 ## Exploring Wails3 Features